KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-tokens.md

 Information about the `funcid` property:

-A lowercase `b`' describes an bid offer.
+- A lowercase `b` describes an bid offer.

-An uppercase `B` describes a bid fill.
+- An uppercase `B` describes a bid fill.

-A lowercase `s` describes an ask offer.
+- A lowercase `s` describes an ask offer.

-An uppercase `S` describes the ask fill.
+- An uppercase `S` describes the ask fill.

 ### Arguments: